SyncfusionExamples/How-to-get-automation-id-of-Xamarin.Forms-listview-in-renderer/README.md

-# How to get automation id of Xamarin.Forms listview in renderer ?
+# How to get automation id of Xamarin.Forms listview in renderer?

 This example demonstrates how to get automation id of Xamarin.Forms listview in renderer.

+See [How to get automation id of Xamarin.Forms listview in renderer](https://www.syncfusion.com/kb/9960/how-to-get-automation-id-of-xamarin-forms-listview-in-renderer) for more details.

 ## Requirements to run the demo